Austinet/product-card/README.md

 ### The challenge

 Users should be able to:
-- View the Profile Card
+- View the Product Card
 - View the optimal layout for the site depending on their device's screen size

 ### Screenshot